-When you delete a preset, you remove the preset from the list of presets on the Preset Management Screen, and you delete the corresponding XML file from the microSD card.
+When you delete a preset, you remove the preset from the list of presets on the Preset Management Screen, and you delete the corresponding folder and XML file from the microSD card.
+All recordings and other WAV files in that folder will be deleted.
 To delete a preset:

 - 1. Press the HOME button repeatedly until you see the Menu screen, then touch Presets to display the Preset Management screen. - 2.
-Use the control knobs to scroll through the list of presets.
-The blue highlight indicates the currently selected preset. - 3.
+Use the control knobs to scroll through the list of presets. - 3.
 Touch File to display the Preset File Menu. - 4.
 Touch Delete to delete the highlighted preset.
 Touch OK on the confirmation prompt to continue with Delete, or touch anywhere else to cancel.

-You cannot undo deleting a preset.
+► You cannot undo deleting a preset.